256J.37 Treatment of income and lump sums.

 (2) employee wages, except for persons who are part of the assistance unit or whose income is deemed to the participant;

-(3) FICA funds paid on employees' wages, payment of employee workers' compensation, and reemployment compensation;
+(3) FICA funds paid on employees' wages, payment of employee workers' compensation, and unemployment benefits;

 (4) livestock and veterinary or breeding fees;